tonyketcham/puerh.wtf/content/tastings/camphor-lao-cha-tou.md

 5. Rubber and spices, kind of like the smell of new sneakers.
 The mouthfeel is intense and ties well into the flavor with a strong cream-like sensation.
 Granite, petrichor, mint.
 6. Intense mineral/stone smell on the leaf and brew which translates to the taste.
 Very pleasant with a clearer brightness than previous infusions.
 Rose bush.
 7. Long brew times leading to incredibly viscous mouthfeel, creamy.
 More floral notes.
+8. I kept chuggin on these brews many times more and they are: good